UltraSuite/ultrasuite-kaldi/README.md

-# ultrasuite-kaldi
+# Ultrasuite Kaldi
-Kaldi recipes for the UltraSuite repository
+This repository contains Kaldi recipes for the [UltraSuite repository](<https://ultrasuite.github.io/>).